jokerNi/Project_Fraud_Detection/README.md

    * [Big Data Analysis method using PySpark](#big-data-analysis-method-using-pyspark)

 # Author's Comments on Imbalanced Dataset
-In this project we have dealt with various usual machine learning classifiers such as `Logistic Regression`, `Support Vector Classifier`, `Decision Tree Classifier`, `Random Forest Classifier`, `K-Nearest Neighbours Classifier` with and without resampling methods (upsampling SMOTE and downsampling) and with and without grid search (Grid Search and Randomized Search).
+In this project I have dealt with various usual machine learning classifiers such as `Logistic Regression`, `Support Vector Classifier`, `Decision Tree Classifier`, `Random Forest Classifier`, `K-Nearest Neighbours Classifier` with and without resampling methods (upsampling SMOTE and downsampling) and with and without grid search (Grid Search and Randomized Search).
 All these methods works only when we have label column which tells whether the transaction is fraud or not.